Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Introduction

-Other fields of application can be considered for such procedures like the adaptive asset allocation by an asset manager or a trader.
-One may also consider this type of procedure as a strategy to update the composition of a portfolio or even a whole fund, based on the (recent) past performances of the assets (see Section~\ref{cinq} for more details).
+Among many fields of application, we present in Section~\ref{cinq} an adaptive asset allocation procedure based on a reinforcement principle relying on non-linear randomized urns, illustrated by a first numerical test.
+One may also consider a similar procedure as a strategy to update the composition of a portfolio or even a whole fund, based on the (recent) past performances of the assets.